 Along with her duties at Bellevue, Coach Francis also works as the Director of Finance and Operations for the Washington Interscholastic Activities Association, who oversee high school sports in the state.
 She has been with the WIAA for 14 years.

-Coach D returns to her alma matter to help coach the Bellevue squad.
+Coach D returns for her second season to help coach the Bellevue squad.
 Danielle (“D”) brings a great deal of experience and energy with her and will help in all aspects of the game with her primary duties being the pitching coach.
 In addition, D oversees all the marketing, social media and promotional efforts for the team.
 A team leader as a player, D’s understanding of the BC softball program will provide a tremendous benefit in her transition onto the BC softball staff.